ppsp-team/PhysioPipeline/README.md

 # Therasync Physio Pipeline

-> **Purpose** – A minimal yet complete Python/Poetry stack for loading, preprocessing, analyzing and visualizing multi-modal physiological recordings collected in the **Therasync** research programme.
+> **Purpose** – A minimal Python/Poetry stack for loading, preprocessing, analyzing and visualizing multi-modal physiological recordings collected in the **Therasync** research programme.

 ---